Varde: Royal castles by the stream/river

 Written sources from the 12th century repeatedly mention the royal official/caretaker in Varde.
 In his capacity of being the representative of the king in the shire of Varde, this high level official must have resided in the local royal estate/castle – Vardehus.
 The oldest castle lay to the vest of the town, by the stream/river of Varde.

 Around the beginning of the 14th century Vardehus was moved to an islet in the stream/river near the southern edge of the town.
 During an uprising in 1439 this new Vardehus II was stormed, pillaged and destroyed by rebel farmers.
 Later that same year the council of the state retaliated by burning down the town of Varde.
 Lesser excavations have been made on both sites, and the findings are kept in Varde museum.
 It is also known, that during the Viking ages there was a camp near the school of Sct.
 Jacob.

 Borough/Market town 1442

 The borough sigil of Varde is the oldest town arms in Denmark.
 It depicts a blue shield with a walking golden leopard with a red tongue.
 It looks somewhat like a lion, but golden leopard is the official denomination.
+It is very similar to the sigil of Uppsala kommun, Sweden.

 From the beginning, commerce together with arts and crafts have been closely linked to being a town and when Christopher of Bavaria in August 1442 awarded Varde its first borough/market town privileges, it had already functioned as a borough/market town for a long time.
 Most importantly this meant, that peasants trading goods in country stores was outlawed, but at the same time, that the merchants of the town were now officially recognized as having exclusive rights to conducting trade in the town.
 Although the royal letter of privilege from 1442 has been long lost, the text is known from a transcript from 1648.